-In April 2004, the HLC issued a public protest against the appointment of Zvezdan Radojković as Chief Police officer in Pančevo after he had been found guilty of interrogating Otpor members without legal grounds during 2000.
+In April 2004, the HLC issued a public protest against the appointment of Zvezdan Radojković as Chief Police officer in Panćevo after he had been found guilty of interrogating Otpor members without legal grounds during 2000.

-The greatest threat to human rights in Serbia, including the right to freedom from torture, comes from the fact that the Special Police Forces (PJP), a unit organized along military lines whose members were implicated in the armed conflicts in Bosnia-Herzegovina and Kosovo, remains a part of the police force.
-Following the overthrow of Milošević in October 2000, the PJP was renamed and is now known as the Gendarmerie.
-But it retained its organizational and personnel structure, including its commanding officer, General Goran "Guri" Radosavljević.
-Gendarmerie is a specialized unit within the Ministry of the Interior of Serbia.
+The greatest threat to human rights in Serbia, including the right to freedom from torture and/or ill-treatment, comes from the fact that the Special Police Forces (PJP), a unit organised along military lines whose members were implicated in the armed conflicts in Bosnia-Herzegovina and Kosovo, remains a part of the police force.
+Following the overthrow of Milojević in October 2000, the PJP was renamed and is now known as the Gendarmerie.
+But it retained its organisational and personnel structure, including its commanding officer, General Goran "Guri" Radosavljević.
+The Gendarmerie is a specialised unit within the Serbian Ministry of the Interior.
 It has competency over combating terrorism, and actions in high-risk situations and state of emergencies.

 Recent examples include a basketball game on 4 June 2004 in Vršac after a fight broke out between two spectators.
 Members of the Gendarmerie indiscriminately beat spectators with their nightsticks who were not involved in this fight and were seated in a separate section.
 After this intervention, 16 spectators sought medical assistance, among these was twelve-year-old Goran Radovanović from Vršac.
-He stated on TV B92 that he received several thrashes by nightsticks for no reason, and subsequently he lost consciousness and was hospitalized.
-The police stated that the incident did not reach an excessful use of force and that the injury was incurred through "being crushed by the movements of the crowd".
+He stated on TV B92 that he was thrashed with nightsticks for no reason, and subsequently he lost consciousness and was hospitalised.
+The police stated that the incident did not reach an excessive use of force and that the injury was incurred through "being crushed by the movements of the crowd".